 O - Z

 Professional Resources & Education

-TIRR Memorial Hermann embarks to create a new series of educational courses, Advancing Clinical Practice, that encompass a variety of physical rehabilitation topics related to treatment for the neurologically involved patient.
-In 2016-2017, we will host an 8 part continuing education series aimed to benefit advanced level of clinical practice in a certain area (pick one or more courses to attend) and/or as a study series for the Neurologic Clinical Specialist (NCS) exam (attend all 8 courses).
+A few years ago, TIRR Memorial Hermann embarked on creating a new series of educational courses, Advancing Clinical Practice, that encompassed a variety of physical rehabilitation topics related to treatment for the neurologically involved patient.
+In 2018-2019, we will host this 8 part continuing education series again, aimed to benefit advanced level of clinical practice in a certain area (pick one or more courses to attend) and/or as a study series for the Neurologic Clinical Specialist (NCS) exam (attend all 8 courses).
 These courses are being developed in conjunction with the TIRR Memorial Hermann Neurologic Physical Therapy Residency Program and will be open across the MHHS Rehab Service line, as well as the community at large.

 All professionals are invited to attend any course of interest.
 Each course will apply for Physical Therapy CCUs, most of the courses will apply for OT CEUs, and 1 currently will apply for SLP CEUs.

 The series will cover the following topics on the listed dates:

 Jill has been a licensed physical therapist for 20 years.
 She is a Neurologic Certified Specialist and has practiced almost exclusively in the field of Brain Injury and Stroke rehabilitation.
 Jill is an Associate Professor at Endicott College and received her PhD in Physical Therapy from Texas Woman’s University in 2010.
 She has a variety of teaching experiences, in physical therapy academia as well as in the health care community at large.
 She has provided both online and traditional onsite continuing education courses to therapists nationwide.
 She has taught and presented in the areas of neurological pathology, rehabilitation, gait, orthotics, and research, and is currently involved in clinical research in stroke rehabilitation, orthotic management, and gait analysis/rehabilitation.